Read the Conversation

 Meeting highlights:

-• Zydus' Priorities and Focus: Access to medicine in terms of cost and availability, growth through innovation, pursuing unique opportunities, and taking a patient-centered approach through integral solutions.
+• Zydus' Priorities and Focus: Access to medicine in terms of cost and availability, accessibility and affordability, growth through innovation, pursuing unique opportunities, and taking a patient-centered approach through integral solutions.

 • Learnings from the pandemic transformed into a new strategy: diversification and risk management.
-India and Zydus demonstrated resilience by maintaining supply chains and meeting required demands.
+India and Zydus demonstrated resilience by maintaining supply chains and the world’s first plasmid DNA vaccine for COVID-19 and other critical drugs.

 • The importance of talent and human capital: Zydus provides development opportunities and a thriving future-oriented work environment.